momentum-team-1/group-social-e-cards-Brittdog100/README.md

 `api/user/` - returns a list of all users

-`api/auth/users` - Djoser's user endpoint.
-Use this one for account creation

-- `GET`: gets a list of all users, too
-- `POST`: creates a new user.

 `api/user/<str:username>/` - Returns information on a specific user.

 `api/user/<str:username>/cards/` - Returns all cards authored by a given user.